A person can only use the title of Master Gardener Volunteer when:

 - If I already took the training for my job, do I have to do it again?

 Yes.
-This version of the training is specific for UW-Extension volunteers.
+This version of the training is specific for Extension volunteers.

 - How do I get started?

-Contact your local UW-Extension Educator to find out when they will be offering the training next.
+Contact your local Extension staff to find out when they will be offering the training next.

 - What happens if I decide not to complete the training?